contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

        C
 ```

-In the above example, if C is the start node, then D would be the first node that is a left parent and that also has a right node (E).
-In addition to finding the parent, the depth is summed up along the path to the parent node that is the left parent with a right child.
+In the above example, if C is the start node, then D would be the first node that is a left parent (to B) and that also has a right node (E).
+In addition to finding the parent, the depth is summed along the path to the parent node that is the left parent with a right child.
 ```c
 static node_print_item_t *find_left_parent_with_right_child( node_print_item_t * item,
                                                              int *depth ) {